olgalupuleac/GraphAlgorithmRenderer/README.md

 ![1558284759186](readme-images/1558284759186.png)

-12. Finally, we can export the generated config in JSON, save it somewhere, and load it next time to avoid creating this config from the beginning.
+12. Finally, we can serialize the generated config in JSON, save it somewhere, and deserialize it next time to avoid creating this config from the beginning.

 ![1558284854490](readme-images/1558284854490.png)

 [Here](<https://github.com/olgalupuleac/GraphAlgorithmRenderer/blob/master/GraphAlgorithmRenderer/Samples/Components/config.json>)  is the generated config for this problem.

+## Tips & tricks

+1. Serialize the config and save it somewhere.
+Config is discarded after exiting the Visual Studio.
+2. Do not forget to click *Generate config* after changing the config settings.
+3. Remember that mode *AllStackframes* significantly increase the execution time.
+It seems more efficient to have a bool array which indicates if the property should be applied.
+4. Keep in mind that it takes a second to process 100-200 expressions.